WilldooIT/Pentaho-reports-for-OpenERP/README.md

 # Pentaho Reports for OpenERP

-This project provides an addon for OpenERP that integrates it with the Pentaho reporting system.
+This project provides a system that integrates OpenERP with the Pentaho reporting system.
 End users of OpenERP can design reports using Pentaho report designer v5.0, and install/access them from inside the OpenERP interface.

-Instructions for setting up the report designer, v3.9, are at http://bit.ly/L4wPoC, but these are not relevant for v5.0 onwards as the OpenERP components required are now automatically included.

-The second component is a Java based report server designed to be run as a web application that can be deployed in any standard Java servlet container (like Tomcat, Jetty, etc.)
+## A note about about versions

+At the time of writing, this project was working with version 3.9.1 of the Pentaho report designer, however this version is no longer supported and may stop working at any time.
+If you wish to use version 3.9.1, please follow the [instructions](http://pvandermpentaho.blogspot.com.au/2012/05/adding-openerp-datasource-to-pentaho.html) to install the required plugin for the report designer.

+Version 5.0 is the latest version of the report designer, and does not require the above steps, as it comes bubndled with the required plugin.

+## Overview

+This project encompases two separate components:

+### The Java component

+This is a Java web application that can be deployed in a suitable container such as [Apache Tomcat](http://tomcat.apache.org/).
+This component does the actual rendering of the reports based upon the definitions created in the report designer.
+The Java Server communicates with OpenERP to retrieve the required data, and works with the OpenERP module (described below) to prompt the user for any required parameters, and provide selections for these parameters.

+### The OpenERP Module

+The other component in this project is the OpenERP Module.
+This module allows OpenERP to communicate with the Java Server to render reports created with the Report Designer.
+For a more detailed explanation, look at the description of the module in OpenERP, or [Here](https://github.com/WillowIT/Pentaho-reports-for-OpenERP/blob/version70/openerp_addon/pentaho_reports/__openerp__.py).

-## Building the Java component
+## Building and Installing

+### The Java Server
+To build the Java server component, you will need a suitable [Java Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) installed on your system.
+Additionally, you will need to install and configure [Apache Ant](http://ant.apache.org/) and [Apache Ivy](http://ant.apache.org/ivy/).
+Ant is the build system, and Ivy downloads all of the required dependencies required when building this component.

+Ant uses a build file to define the steps required when building a Java project.
 The included Ant build file contains a "war" target which performs all the necessary tasks to compile the web application and create the pentaho-reports-for-openerp.war file.
-This requires that Apache Ant be installed, and also Apache Ivy as it is used to retrieve all the dependencies required to compile and run the application.

 	$ cd <extracted_path>/java_server
 	$ ant clean